ketut-garjita/dezoomcamp2024-project1/README.md

 ## Problem statement

-The Retailrocket has collected a large dataset of E-commerce i.e  a file with behaviour data (events.csv), a file with item properties (item_properties.сsv) and a file, which describes category tree (category_tree.сsv).
-The data has been collected from a real-world ecommerce website.
-It is raw data, i.e. without any content transformations, however, all values are hashed due to confidential issues.
-The purpose of publishing is to motivate researches in the field of recommender systems with implicit feedback.
-The goal of this project is to create a streamlined and efficient process for ingesting and analyzing e-commerce on Cloud by implementing Data Engineering concepts.
+Retailrocket has collected a large e-commerce dataset consisting of three files: a behavior data file (events.csv), an item properties file (item_properties.csv), and a category tree file (category_tree.csv).
+The data was collected from a real-world e-commerce website.
+It is raw data, meaning it has not undergone any content transformations.
+However, all values have been hashed to address confidentiality concerns.

+The purpose of publishing this dataset is to encourage research in the field of recommender systems with implicit feedback.

+The objective of this project is to create a streamlined and efficient process for ingesting and analyzing e-commerce data on the Cloud by implementing Data Engineering concepts.

 ## About the Dataset
 [Retailrocket recommender system](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)